This post may contain affiliate links. Please read my disclosure policy.

 - Pile on as much of the tropical fruit salad as you can fit.
 Any that’s remaining can be left in the bowl and kept in the refrigerator for later.

-- If you’re feeling extra tropical, you can garnish it with some toasted coconut.
+- If you’re feeling extra tropical, garnish it with toasted coconut.

 Frequently asked questions